-Yvar Mentha and Hugues Girard are former employees of the Lombard Odier Group.
-Mariusz Baranowski, Mark Edmonds, Alexandre Meyer, Marc Giesbrecht and John Ventress are employees of the Lombard Odier Group.
+Yvar Mentha, Mariusz Baranowski, and Hugues Girard are former employees of the Lombard Odier Group.
+Alexandre Meyer is managing partner of the Lombard Odier Group.
+Mark Edmonds, Marc Giesbrecht and John Ventress are employees of the Lombard Odier Group.

 Management Company and Domiciliary Agent